How to Deal With Executive Dysfunction at Work

 - Executive dysfunction can affect your time management, focus, and concentration at work.

-- Executive dysfunction can make it harder to organize, prioritize, and regulate feelings.
+- Executive dysfunction can make organizing, prioritizing, and regulating feelings harder.

 - Calendars, time management apps, therapy, and task timers may help.

-- Bad sleep, diet, and stress can have negative effects on executive functioning.
+- Bad sleep, diet, and stress can negatively affect executive functioning.

 Executive functions are the skills people use to remember, plan, and organize their lives.
 Executive functions control our working memory, mental flexibility, and emotional regulation.